amitmerchant1990/reverie/organizers.md

 ## Subscribing to ARR (Full or Hybrid)

-Organizers of venues that would like to subscribe to ARR (either in Full or Hybrid setup) should make a pull request to https://github.com/acl-org/aclrollingreview/blob/main/dates.md.
+Organizers of venues that would like to subscribe to ARR (either in Full or Hybrid setup) should make a pull request to [the ARR venues page](https://github.com/acl-org/aclrollingreview/blob/main/dates.md).
 They should update this file with the following information:

 - Venue name and website
 - Planned commitment deadline